ukneutron/ukneutron.github.io/_posts/2022-03-18-NewsLetter.md

 ### Hannu Mutka and John Copley

 It’s with great sadness that we begin this newsletter with news that two pioneers of time-of-flight neutron spectroscopy, Hannu Mutka and John Copley, passed away recently.
 Hannu designed and built IN4 at the ILL and worked there for many years.
 John designed and built DCS at NCNR – and also published a lot of TOF wisdom (Fermi choppers, resolution functions, etc.).
-An obituary for Hannu can be found here: https://www.ill.eu/news-press-events/news/scientific-news/detail/in-memory-of-hannu-mutka
+An obituary for Hannu can be found [here](https://www.ill.eu/news-press-events/news/scientific-news/detail/in-memory-of-hannu-mutka)

 ### Symposium in honour of Isabelle Grillo 18-20 May 2022